Academic Enrichment Opportunities

 Our students have excelled in ancillary academic research, which is recognised within the school’s Academia Award system.
 This covers Olympiads (English, Maths, Science, Life Sciences), research projects, Music and Art Eisteddfodau and similar opportunities.
-Particular successes recently have come from –
+Particular national successes recently have come from –

-Francois Naudé – Matric 2018 – top student in East London.
+2018 - Francois Naude – Matric 2018 – top student in East London.
 3rd in Eastern Cape

-Francois Naudé & Nishaan Vasi - Honours cum laude for Academics 2017 & 2018
+2017-2018 Francois Naudé & Nishaan Vasi - Honours cum laude for Academics

-Haydon Anderson - Honours cum laude for Academics 2018
+2018 Haydon Anderson - Honours cum laude for Academics

-Mari Clark, Haydon Anderson, Marlo Kirsten – top 3 placings in national Radikale Redenaars Competition 2018
+2018 Mari Clark, Haydon Anderson, Marlo Kirsten – top 3 placings in national Radikale Redenaars Competition

-Jada Freeman – 3rd in Grade 11 in SAIPA National Accounting Olympiad 2018
+2018 Jada Freeman – 3rd in Grade 11 in SAIPA National Accounting Olympiad

-Ashley Eichstädt – 4th in national English Olympiad, 1st in national SACEE Language Challenge 2018
+2018 Ashley Eichstädt – 4th in national English Olympiad, 1st in national SACEE Language Challenge

-Laura-Jean Runchman - Honours cum laude for Academics 2017
+2017 Laura-Jean Runchman - Honours cum laude for Academics

-Kai Chen – Honours cum laude for Academics 2016
+2016 Kai Chen – Honours cum laude for Academics

 There is a decades-long tradition of excellence in Maths Olympiads, with numerous Stirling students selected to represent Border and even South Africa in Maths Olympiad teams.
 Stirling has been recognised as one of the top Maths schools in the country and receives regular funding from the Epoch and Optima Trusts (founded by Anglo American) specifically for the enhancement of Maths education.